ethyca/fidesops/docs/fidesops/docs/guides/datasets.md

 Beyond collection and field names, Fidesops needs some additional information to fully configure a Dataset.
 Let's look at a simple example database, and how it would be translated into a configuration in Fidesops.

 #### An example database
 Here we have a simple database of customers and addresses (note the example is a bit simplified from an actual SQL schema) .
-We have a table of customers, a table of addresses, and customers have an address that is found by following the related address\_id:
+We have a `customer` table that has a foreign key of `address_id` to an `address` table:
 ``` sql
 CREATE TABLE CUSTOMER (
   id INT PRIMARY KEY,